-1. In the Ansible Tower User Interface, click Configure Tower from the Settings () Menu screen.
-The Authentication tab displays initially by default.
+1. In the Ansible Tower User Interface, click the Settings ( ) icon from the left navigation bar.

+The Configure Tower window opens, displaying the Authentication tab initially by default.

 2. In the Sub Category field, select Radius from the drop-down list.